-Democrat Representative, At-Large — District of Columbia
+Democrat Delegate, At-Large, District of Columbia

 Referred to the House Committee on Oversight and Government Reform.